-"Finance Institution" or involuntary bankruptcy proceedings against "Other Financial Services Institutions" (for example: pawnshops, deposit insurance institutions, Indonesian eximbank (export financing), secondary mortgage facility, health social security agency (Badan Penyelenggara Jaminan Sosial) and others that are under OJK supervision).
-Nevertheless, no similar provisions for PKPU proceedings exist.
+Although not explicitly regulated by the IBL, the Supreme Court manual requires the OJK to initiate voluntary bankruptcy proceedings against a "finance institution" or involuntary bankruptcy proceedings against "other financial services institutions" (eg, pawnshops, deposit insurance institutions, Indonesian eximbank (export financing), a secondary mortgage facility, the health social security agency (Badan Penyelenggara Jaminan Sosial) and others that are under OJK supervision).
+There are no similar provisions for PKPU proceedings.